piantedosi/piantedosi.github.io/gibbs sampling from decision tree/gibbs_sampling_from_decision_tree.md

 As we can see around $$10$$ sweeps of the Gibbs sampling process the generative model has reached a plateau in the data generation ability.
 This means that the data generated in this way are not completely indistinguishable from real word data, but they come pretty close.

 ## The sampling process visualized.
 In this gif we can see the process of convergence of the Gibbs sampling.
-The real data are the orange and in blue the generated data:
+The real data is in orange and the generated data is in blue:

 ![Alt Text](./pairplot3.gif)